 Giles – The way we work is to build real, sustainable partnerships with our customers.
 We will do T&M work, but only if it is appropriate for the type of work and absolutely fits the customer need.
 Our preference will always be to help our clients in their own journeys as they evolve their operating model towards an employee empowered culture.
 As a result, all of the Silicon Reef employees, when working with a client, are viewed as an extension of their team.

 Sounds idyllic!
 How does it actually work in practice?

 Alex – We apply a task-based approach to our delivery model, supported with great project and account management.
 This works so well for us; it allows us to focus on the outcomes and deliverables together.

-For this ‘The Reefer Way’ is our guiding process, this is our 6-step delivery structure and it’s available as an App through MS Teams for all employees.
+For this ‘The Reefer Way’ is our guiding process, this is our 6-step delivery structure and it’s available as an App through Microsoft Teams for all employees.
 Wherever they are they can access this guide to running and delivering projects, our gate process, and all the communications tools they need, as well as using the Reefer Wiki, and the Tracker and Learning Channels.

 Giles – It’s all about appropriate, consistent process, excellent people, task management, great communication and the most important element… trust!
 We have very talented, committed people working for us, and they are all given the freedom and flexibility – and most importantly the trust – to succeed in their roles, however they choose to execute them.
 Underneath it all is a people-focussed culture, where relationships are vital – both across the internal team and with clients.